By Tim Lambert

 Life was hard for the working class at the beginning of the 20th century.
 In 1900 surveys showed that between 15% and 20% of the population were living at subsistence (bare survival) level.
 Worse between 8% and 10% of the population were living below subsistence level.

 In 1906 a Liberal government was elected and they introduced several reforms.
 From 1906 local councils were allowed to provide free school meals.
 In 1907 school medical inspections began.
 In 1908 an act limited miners to working an 8-hour day.

 In 1909 the Trade Boards Act set up trade boards that fixed minimum wages in certain very low-paid trades.
 Also in 1909, an Act set up labor exchanges to help the unemployed find work.
 In 1908 an Old Age Pensions Act gave small pensions to people over 70.
 The pensions were hardly generous but they were a start.
 From 1925 pensions were paid to men over 65 and women over 60.
 Widows were also given pensions.

 In 1911 the National Insurance Act was passed.
 All employers and employees made contributions to a fund.
 If a worker was ill he was entitled to free treatment by a doctor.
 (Normally you had to pay and it was expensive).
 If he could not work because of illness the worker was given a small amount of money to live on.
 However, his family was not entitled to free medical treatment.

 From 1911 workers in certain trades such as building and shipbuilding who frequently had periods of unemployment all contributed to a fund.
 If unemployed they could claim a small amount of money for a maximum of 15 weeks in any year.
 Again it was hardly generous but in 1920 the scheme was extended to most (not all) workers.

-By 1912 most people had Saturday afternoon off work.
-However, shop workers were usually forced to work all day on Saturday.
+By 1912 most people had Saturday afternoons off work.
+However, shop workers were usually forced to work all day on Saturdays.
 An act of 1912 compensated them by stating they must have half a day off during the week.